DevratSingh/Myprojects/README.md

 ## Object Detection with YOLOv3
 <p align="justify">
 This project served as an opportunity to gain familiarity with Deep Neural Networks (DNN) and their implementation.
 A common yet significant problem is object detection and classification, as such, YOLO (You Only Look Once) was chosen for implementation due to its popularity in real-time applications such as autonomous driving.
 Furthermore, datasets are crucial components of neural networks and accordingly, we chose to work with Pascal VOC and COCO datasets, these being commonly used in image classification and detection scenarios.
-Moreover, to keep the problem manageable, the networks was only trained on two classes (People and Cars) and a subset of images.
+Moreover, to keep the problem manageable, the network was only trained on two classes (People and Cars) and a subset of images.
 The network was implemented using PyTorch and trained on GPU using Google Colab and GCP.
 </p>

 <p align="justify">